asannasi/FlightTracker/README.md

  - if a flight is not found, should check other dates and notify user

 Extra functionality:
- -
+ - undecided

-At this time, I am trying to get basic functionality working.
+Still working on robust functionality

 Citations:
 https://2.python-requests.org/en/master/user/quickstart/